How-To Guides

 composio integrations list

-Each OAuth connection happens through your browser — you log in, grant permissions, and Composio stores the tokens in its credential vault.
+Each OAuth connection happens through your browser — you log in to the service, grant permissions, and Composio stores the tokens in its credential vault.
 The agent’s configuration only contains a Composio API key, never individual service credentials.
+If the Composio API key is compromised, you revoke it in the Composio dashboard and issue a new one.
+The agent picks up the new key on its next request cycle.
+No restart required.
+No credential rotation across six different services to track manually.

 Verizon’s 2025 Data Breach Investigations Report found that 44% of AI-related security breaches involved exposed API credentials.
 Composio eliminates that entire attack vector.
-Even if someone compromises the agent’s container, they find one API key with scoped permissions — not your Gmail, Salesforce, Slack, and HubSpot tokens.
+Even if someone compromises the agent’s container (through a prompt injection, a dependency vulnerability, or an insider threat), they find one API key with scoped permissions — not your Gmail, Salesforce, Slack, HubSpot, and QuickBooks tokens sitting in a .env file waiting to be exfiltrated.
+For the full credential architecture deep-dive, see our breakdown of why Anthropic banned consumer OAuth for OpenClaw.

 Agent configuration defines what your agent can do, which tools it can access, and how it responds.
 Here’s an example config for a CEO’s executive assistant agent: